 My 10 Favorite Life-Guiding Quotes from the Stoic, Marcus Aurelius

 Where do you look for the answer to the question, “How do I live a good life?”
 Naturally, you refer to 165 AD for a perspective that transcends time.
-To shape my philosophical self, I’ve been reading Marcus Aurelius’ Meditations (one of the earliest self-improvement transcripts).
+To shape my philosophical self, I’ve been reading Marcus Aurelius’ Meditations (one of the earliest self-improvement texts).
 The following 10 quotes are taken directly from this great work.
 While I typically offer commentary on their meaning, they are left to your interpretation (everybody could use a break from a pundit).

 1. “The happiness of your life depends upon the quality of your thoughts.”